Alfresco/docs-alfresco/transform-service/latest/install/index.md

     By default, files are stored in `fileStorePath=/tmp/Alfresco`.
 This can be modified using the `fileStorePath` parameter as shown in the above example.

-    The Shared File Store allows components such as the repository, and the Transform Service to share a common place to store and retrieve files, for example, to enable transforms from an input source file to an output target file.
+    The SFS allows components such as the repository, and the Transform Service to share a common place to store and retrieve files, for example, to enable transforms from an input source file to an output target file.

+    >**Note:** Adding the scheduler contract path property to SFS startup is only required if running Windows.

 5. Start the all-in-one Transform Core Engine Spring Boot app: